The-One-Who-Speaks-and-Depicts/hmm-pos-tagger/README.md

 ## Competitive Prediction

-Takes two pre-trained models (specifically, HMM and rule-enhanced HMM/n-gram hybrid), and compares their predictions for the out-of-domain data.
+Takes three pre-trained models (specifically, HMM, n-gram and rule-enhanced HMM/n-gram hybrid), and compares their predictions for the out-of-domain data.
 The predictions are saved in predictions.csv file in **folder**.

 	python main.py −−modus competitive_prediction −−data <path> −−grammage <positive_integer> −−register_change <0 or 1> −−folder <path>